simonc/vfsvp.fr/source/_posts/2013-10-28-Git-est-une-structure-de-donnees-purement-fonctionnelle.md

 Si nous souhaitons modifier le commit `C` et changer son message, nous faisons un checkout sur le commit `B`
-Say we want to update the commit C with a new commit message.
-We do this by checking out the commit D, and using git rebase -i C.

 NOTE: Erreur dans le texte original B/D